‘This is where we want to be' — Flyers stay positive after shootout loss

 "This is where we want to be, this is the stretch that we want to be in where we've got a chance to make the playoffs," Sanheim said.
 "We're going to take it day by day, game by game and continue to get better."

-With the shootout loss, the Flyers dropped to 8-8 after regulation this season and 12-7-8 in games decided by one goal.
+With the shootout loss, the Flyers dropped to 8-8 after regulation and 12-7-8 in games decided by one goal.

 On Monday night, they were unable to build on a one-goal lead and it came back to bite them.